-In this lesson I’m going to give you a set of guitar soloing tips that will make your journey to writing great guitar solos faster and more enjoyable.
+In this lesson, I’m going to give you a set of guitar soloing tips that will make your journey to writing great guitar solos faster and more enjoyable.

 1. Make use of long notes and silence

-The biggest weakness in the solos of students who are beginners in guitar soloing, is usually not in the notes they play, but in the ones they don’t.
+The biggest weakness in the solos of students who are beginners in guitar soloing is usually not in the notes they play, but in the ones they don’t.

 When I tell a student to try to compose a solo for the first time, it usually sounds something like this:

-Which reminds me of my own first guitar solos, all of which sounded similar to this example.
+This reminds me of my own first guitar solos, all of which sounded similar to this example.